 Reason 3: You’re looking to implement a strong sense of domain-ownership within your organization

-A data mesh would require an organization to implement a governance model that works with a distributed data system rather than a centralized one.
+A data mesh would require an organisation to implement a governance model that works with a distributed data system rather than a centralised one.

 This allows for domain teams to be more agile and have more independence in modelling the data in a way that makes sense within their particular domain.

 Dehghani states that the governance model would serve "the common good" while finding equilibrium between the autonomy of domains.
 However, she notes that to successfully implement this interoperability, domains should adhere to some form of "enforcing policies", which would be applied "at the level of each data product".